3 Reasons the Greeks Drink Boiled Coffee

 Fortune Telling: Reading Coffee Grounds Like Tea Leaves

 Yes, you can read coffee grounds.
 Just don't ask us to do it.
-This is a Greek speciality.
-It's a tradition that is centuries' old and dates back to the Ottoman Rule.
+This is a Greek specialty.
+It's a tradition that is centuries old and dates back to the Ottoman Rule.

-The reading is based on the notion that the drinker's phyical, mental, and emotional condition affects the shapes formed in the coffee residue.
+The reading is based on the notion that the drinker's physical, mental, and emotional condition affects the shapes formed in the coffee residue.